 2016 AAA Minneapolis, MN

 The 2016 SANA Prize for Distinguished Achievement in the Critical Study of North America was awarded to Setha Low.

-Inaugurated in 1994, the SANA Prize for Distinguished Achievement recognizes scholars with a notable long-term program of research and publication, and also takes into account contributions in other areas, such as teaching and training, SANA/AAA service, and community, activist, or policy involvements outside academia.
-Dr. Low – Professor of Environmental Psychology and Anthropology at the Graduate Center at the City University of New York – has excelled in all of these areas.
+Inaugurated in 1994, the SANA Prize for Distinguished Achievement in the Critical Study of North America recognizes scholars with a notable long-term program of research and publication, and also takes into account contributions in other areas, such as teaching and training, SANA/AAA service, and community, activist, or policy involvements outside academia.
+Professor Setha Low has excelled in all of these areas.

 2015 AAA Denver, CO: